-In the search for openness, Popkin encounters Philadelphia’s defensive pride, its instinct to protect, its fear of further loss.
+In the search for openness, Popkin brings forth other writers from other other cities—Lampedusa, Pamuk, Nasr, and Mumford—to arm the reader for the encounter with Philadelphia’s defensive pride, its instinct to protect, its fear of further loss.
 As a response, he posits a new framework for cities everywhere.
 No longer is it enough for a city merely to function.
-To elevate civilization, instead a city must perform––it must build, create, invent.
+To elevate civilization, instead a city must perform—it must build, create, invent.

 PRAISE & REVIEWS

 “To spend time in Popkin’s Philadelphia is to see the city anew.”

 —Thomas J. Sugrue, author of Sweet Land of Liberty